Research-Center-Data-Intelligence/.github/profile/README.md

 Join our communication channels to stay updated on the latest discussions, announcements, and events within the Research Institute Data Intelligence community.

-## Documentation and Repository Management Guidelines
+## Repository Management Guidelines

-To ensure effective knowledge transfer and organization within the Research Institute, all code and documentation should be stored in this GitHub organization.
+To ensure effective knowledge transfer and organization within the Research Institute, all code should be stored in this GitHub organization.
 You are required to include a readme.md file.

 ### Readme.md